-At least nine people, including eight police officers and a Nigerian employee, were killed on Tuesday, January 24, during an attack by gunmen at a facility of the Italian oil company Agip in Port Harcourt.
-According to ENI, of which Agip is a subsidiary, the attack focused on the bank installed on the site.
-The group said it lacked details to establish whether the raid was linked to rebels in the Delta region who have been targeting the oil industry for several weeks.
+At least nine people, including eight police officers and a Nigerian employee, were killed on Tuesday (January 24) in an attack by armed men on a facility of the Italian oil company Agip in Port Harcourt.
+According to ENI, of which Agip is a subsidiary, the attack mainly targeted the bank installed on the site.
+The group said it lacked details on whether the raid was linked to rebels in the delta region who have been targeting the oil industry for several weeks.

-"This is a heist that has succeeded," said the Consul General of Italy in Lagos, about the attack, very well organized and launched from two fast boats.
-The attackers wore camouflage trellises and berets.
-They were armed with AK-47.
-The consul said that no expatriate, so no Italian was killed, contrary to what had first claimed witnesses.
+"This is a successful hold-up," said the Italian consul general in Lagos, about the attack, very well organized and launched from two fast boats.
+The attackers wore camouflage fatigues and berets.
+They were armed with AK-47s.
+The consul specified that no expatriate, therefore no Italian had been killed, contrary to what witnesses had initially said.